ecuriotto/creditTemp/README.md

 ### Diagrams

 * Credit Card Dispute: The main process for this example.
 * Data Initialization: A helper process used for demonstration and testing purposes.
-It is a fully automated process that can be start from the _Tutorial_ page instantiating fake _Customers_ and their _Accounts_
+It is a fully automated process that can be start from the _Tutorial_ page instantiating fake _Customers_, their _Accounts_ and some running cases.

 ### Groovy scripts